Inspirock Trip Planner

 San Sebastian city & pintxos

-San Sebastian is a small city but with an incomparable beauty.
-Surrounded by mountains and situated in front of the Cantabrian sea.
-La concha bay is its best known image.
+San Sebastian is a small city of unparalleled beauty, nestled between mountains and the Bay of Biscay.
+La Concha Bay is its best known landmark.
 It is a city founded by fishermen and traders.
-At the end of the 19th century it became the summer residence of the Spanish royalty and aristocracy.
-This fact revolutionizes the economy of the city and turns it into a tourist destination of high standing.
+At the end of the 19th century it became the summer residence of the Spanish royalty and aristocracy, which revolutionized the local economy and turned it into a tourist destination of high standing.
 Large and luxurious hotels were developed as well as restaurants, cafes, casinos and spas.
-Today the city is still a tourist attraction worldwide and the gastronomy is a fundamental attraction.
-In this tour we want to show you the best places of the city and end up enjoying the gastronomy in the old part of the SS.
-We will try pinchos in 5 different bars and of course with 5 quality wines of our land.
-For all this our clients have the help of a local guide who will advise them which are the best places and the best pinchos.
+Today the city is still a tourist attraction worldwide and its gastronomy plays a starring role.
+In this tour we want to show you the best places of the city and end up enjoying the gastronomy in San Sebastián’s Old City.
+We will try pinchos in 5 different bars accompanied by 5 top-quality wines from our land.
+Throughout the experience, our clients have a local guide at their disposal who will advise them which are the best places and the best pinchos.
 He also does all the work, because sometimes it can be difficult for a foreigner to order in a crowded bar.

 French Basque Country